CoronaWhy/task-geo/README.md

 ## Installation for users

-You should use this instructions if you plan to **USE** this repository.
+You should use these instructions if you plan to **USE** this repository.

 With your virtualenv activated, you can clone the repository and install it from source by running `make install`: